YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 package.json
 ```

-That's it for the build process.
-When the `gulp` default task is running, we'll be able to access our app in the browser at [http://localhost:3000](http://localhost:3000).

 ### Syntax Highlighting

-There's one more thing we should do before we start writing Elm, and that is to grab a plugin for our code editor that will provide syntax highlighting and inline compile error messaging.
+There's one more thing we should do before we start writing Elm, and that is to grab a plugin for our code editor to provide syntax highlighting and inline compile error messaging.
 There are plugins available for many popular editors.
-I like to use [VS Code](https://code.visualstudio.com/Download) with [vscode-elm](https://github.com/sbrink/vscode-elm), but you can [download the plugin for your editor of choice here](http://elm-lang.org/install) and install it.
-With that done, we're ready to begin coding our Elm app.
+I like to use [VS Code](https://code.visualstudio.com/Download) with [vscode-elm](https://github.com/sbrink/vscode-elm), but you can [download a plugin for your editor of choice here](http://elm-lang.org/install).
+With syntax highlighting installed, we're ready to begin coding our Elm app.

-## Let's Build the Chuck Norris Quoter App
+## Building the Chuck Norris Quoter App

-As mentioned, we're going to build an application that does a bit more than echo "Hello world".
-We're going to connect to an API, register, log in, and make authenticated requests, but we'll start simple.
-We'll begin by displaying a button that will append a string to our model each time it's clicked.
+We're going to build an app that does more than echo "Hello world".
+We're going to connect to an API, register, log in, and make authenticated requests--but we'll start simple.
+First we'll display a button that appends a string to our model each time it's clicked.

-When we've got everything hooked up, this is what the first phase of our app will look like:
+Once we've got things running, our app should look like this:

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step1.jpg)

-We'll put all files directly in the `/src` folder.
-Gulp will compile the Elm code and move the static files to the `/dist` folder where we'll view them in the browser.

-Let's fire up our Gulp task in a command window.
-This will start a local server and begin watching for files to compile and copy to `/dist`:
+Let's fire up our Gulp task.
+This will start a local server and begin watching for file changes:

 ```bash
 gulp